CodeSakshamY/AvailX/BUSINESS_README.md

 ### Primary Revenue
 1. **Platform Commission** (8-15% on completed in-app bookings)
 2. **Provider Subscriptions**
-   - Free Tier: Basic listing, max 10 bookings/month
+   - Free Tier: Basic listing, max 30 bookings/month
-   - Pro (₹499/month): Unlimited bookings, priority ranking, analytics
+   - Pro (will depend on the revenue of the provider(3-4%of the earnings)): Unlimited bookings, priority ranking, analytics
-   - Premium (₹999/month): Featured listing, AI insights, dedicated support
+   - Premium (will depend on the revenue of the provider(5-8%of the earnings)): Featured listing, AI insights, dedicated support

 ### Secondary Revenue
 3. **Verification Services** (₹500-1,000 per background check)